oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 | outbound_peak    | Integer     |                 |
 | outbound_burst   | Bigint      |                 |

+* alternatively, we can save average,peak,burst values in one string field, but we expect future uses to include mathematical calculations on the values.

 ### REST API

 Change the Virtual Machine > Network Interfaces to support QoS properties Example of an XML representation of a network interface